Rep. Joshua Eilberg

-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Eilberg is shown as a purple triangle. (analysis methodology)
+Eilberg is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Eilberg sponsored bills primarily in these issue areas:

 Government Operations and Politics (18%) Crime and Law Enforcement (17%) Social Welfare (13%) Taxation (13%) Immigration (13%) Private Legislation (10%) Armed Forces and National Security (9%) International Affairs (8%)

 Eilberg recently introduced the following legislation: